-Campers love them for their multi-purpose activities.
+Campers love these types of awnings for their multi-purpose activities.
 No hassle is involved with its installation process.
 When not in use, the flexible awning can be stored quite easily.
 Not only this, the portable awning can protect any outdoor furniture from rain, snow, or sun.

 Yes, even this can be a tent alternative.
 Some hikers deem shelters to be extremely unnecessary.
 They prefer sleeping under the stars, enjoying the beautiful view.
 Backpacker Magazine calls this "Cowboy Camping".